bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 of a prime field that offers the fastest known Diffie-Hellman key agreements while using compact keys.
 This high performance does not require vectorization and applies to signature verification.
-The best known attacks require 2^125 or so operations, comparable to X25519.
+The best known attacks require 2^125 or so operations, comparable to X25519, while performance is twice as good.

 --- middle